 Unfortunately, things are never that simple in practicality.
 The development process can be challenging, expensive, and most of all, time-consuming.

-Developing high-performance machine learning systems used to call for people with ample experience in software development as well as specific understanding of machine learning and cloud technology.
+Developing high-performance Machine Learning systems used to call for people with ample experience in software development as well as a specific understanding of Machine Learning and cloud technology.

 As the demand for developers has grown, the available supply has become more scarce, and naturally, higher-priced.
 Finding and hiring a top ML engineer is guaranteed to eat up time and resources, and a cheap hire won't be able to address such issues in a satisfactory manner.
 Hence PowerPoint.